NishanthSpShetty/genesis/README.md

-#Simple kernel
+#Kernel_32

-OS Kernel written using assembly and C.
+Hobby 32 bit OS Kernel written using C.

 To run :